Tuesday, August 16, 2011

 Oh but Siren, comes the objection from Mr. Drum and certain lost souls in his comments thread.
 They didn’t do real acting back then, the kind where you create a character and come up with the right accent and mannerisms.
 Those actors just played themselves, and these are come-as-you-are accents.

 You don’t say, responds the Siren, as her own Alabama accent comes back.
-Because Lee Tracy was born in Atlanta; Ann Dvorak was the child of vaudevillians and could sound pure Yale Club if the occasion demanded it, as in Merrily We Live; Kay Francis was born in Oklahoma City and lived an itinerant lifestyle that was decidedly not calculated to give her a finishing-school accent; Douglas Fairbanks Jr. sounded mid-Atlantic for a while until his normal speaking accent completed the passage and landed square in Mayfair; and Pallette...okay, you got me there, but when was the last time you heard a know-it-anywhere voice in an American movie?
+Because Lee Tracy was born in Atlanta; Ann Dvorak was the child of vaudevillians and could sound pure Yale Club if the occasion demanded it, as in Merrily We Live; Kay Francis was born in Oklahoma City and had an itinerant youth that was unlikely to give her a finishing-school accent; Douglas Fairbanks Jr. sounded mid-Atlantic for a while until his accent completed the passage and landed square in Mayfair; and Pallette...okay, you got me there, but when was the last time you heard a know-it-anywhere voice in an American movie?
 Gilbert Gottfried doesn’t count.

 Oh, there must be a few.
 In particular, you can probably find a high-tone voice in a low-down setting in the very early talkie era, when the technology hadn’t been perfected and they worried a lot about people recording properly.
 Even so, the Siren doesn’t expect a landslide of examples.
 You can rap The Broadway Melody of 1929 for a lot of things, but the showgirls sound like showgirls, not Alice Roosevelt Longworth.
 A while ago the Siren got a chance to see Strictly Dishonorable, a 1931 John Stahl talkie that, even though it was made after they were supposed to have this stuff figured out, bore all the stagey marks of the early sound difficulties.
 And the female lead, Sidney Fox, who was adorable, did a perfectly creditable Southern accent.
 Fox was a New York City native.